aio-libs/aiohttp/docs/contributing.rst

 Tests coverage
 --------------

-We use *codecov.io* as an indispensable tool for analysing our coverage results.
+We use *codecov.io* as an indispensable tool for analyzing our coverage results.
 Visit https://codecov.io/gh/aio-libs/aiohttp to see coverage reports for the master branch, history, pull requests etc.